TWA2Jerry/Python/README.md

 For loops

+    For loops in Python are slightly different to what we've previously seen in C. For loops in Python simply iterate over all the items, or elements in some iterable sequence.
+For example, a list is comprised of a sequence of indexes, which are iterable, while dictionaries are comprised of a sequence of keys.

     For loops - dictionaries/lists
         For loops can be used to iterate over all the items in a list through